rjhartman/stevens-esports-dashboard/README.md

 ### Profile (/user-profile) `authenticated`

 Here, users can view their current profile, as it would appear to the world if they were on a team.
-There are buttons to change their password, or edit their profile's appearance.
+There are buttons to change their password, or edit their profile's appearance, as well as upload a custom profile picture.

 ### Edit Profile (/edit-profile) `authenticated`